Cruising Info

 I've outlined it briefly in the table above, but it helps to know that dairy products (with the exception of yogurt) are not used very much in the local cuisine of Indonesia, Malaysia or Thailand.

-In contrast, Sri Lanka has a huge dairy industry with fresh buffalo curd (yogurt), butter, cheeses (hard and soft, aged or not) and fresh milk.
-Plain (whole or skim) powdered milk was difficult to find outside of Singapore, Thailand or Sri Lanka.
+In contrast, both Sri Lanka and India have a huge dairy industry with fresh buffalo curd (yogurt), butter, cheeses (hard and soft, aged or not) and fresh milk.
+Plain (whole or skim) powdered milk is becoming harder to find now in Indonesia and Malaysia, as it often has sugars mixed in, but it's plentiful in Singapore, Thailand and Sri Lanka.
 Most milk is marketed for babies and is fortified or filled with sweeteners or vanilla flavoring.
-Look for packages with pictures of adults on them and it may be plain flavored.
+Look for packages with pictures of adults on them for best results.
 If you want instant, be sure to read the labels well -- some of the powdered milks took professional blenders to mix!

 Fresh fish market in eastern Indonesia